Shehu Shagari: Election to the presidency

 Afterward, he served in the 1977–1978 constituent assembly which drafted the 1979 constitution.
 In 1978, Shehu Shagari was a founding member of the National Party of Nigeria.
 In 1979 Shagari was chosen by the party as the presidential candidate for general election that year, which he won the 1979 election with the help of his campaign manager, Umaru Dikko.
 The campaign had the support of many prominent politicians in the North and among southern minorities.
 The party's motto was "One Nation, One Destiny" and was seen as the party best representing Nigeria's diversity.

 Presidency

 Economics

-During the oil boom, Shagari made Agriculture, Industry, Housing and Transportation the major economic goals of his administration.
+During the oil boom, Shagari made agriculture, industry, housing and transportation the major economic goals of his administration.

 Agriculture

 Shagari's government embarked on a "Green Revolution", distributing seed and fertilizer to farmers to increase nationwide productivity in farming, In Agriculture.
 The aim was to foster the use of mechanical machinery in farming.
-This initiative favored large scale farmers in order to produce mass products.
-He also commissioned The Bakalori Dam in Sokoto State, South Chad Irrigation Scheme, Borno State, Kafin Zaki Dam Bauchi State, Ogun River Dam, Ogun State, Dadin Kowa Dam Bauchi State, Goronyo Dam Sokoto State, and Zobe Dam, Kastina State.
+This initiative favoured large scale farmers in order to produce mass products.
+He also commissioned the Bakalori Dam in Sokoto State, South Chad Irrigation Scheme, Borno State, Kafin Zaki Dam Bauchi State, Ogun River Dam, Ogun State, Dadin Kowa Dam Bauchi State, Goronyo Dam Sokoto State, and Zobe Dam, Kastina State.